digideskio/pakyo-org/app/views/_warmup.md

 ## Back-End Wrapup

-We just added a back-end do our application with the following steps:
+We just added a back-end to our application with the following steps:

 1. Defined restful routes for our application
 2. Added presentation logic that applies data to the views